King David Hotel bombing: British reactions

 The bombing inflamed public opinion in Britain.
 After the bombing, editorials in British newspapers argued that the bombing deflated statements by the government that it had been winning against the Jewish paramilitaries.
 The Manchester Guardian argued that "British firmness" inside Palestine had brought about more terrorism and worsened the situation in the country, the opposite effect that the government had intended.

 Speaker after speaker in the House of Commons expressed outrage.
 Ex-Prime Minister Winston Churchill, a prominent and enthusiastic supporter of Zionism, criticized the attack.
 He also related the bombing to the problems within the Mandate system, and he advocated allowing further Jewish immigration into Palestine.
-Chief Secretary for the Government of Palestine, Sir John Shaw, noted that the majority of the dead had been members of his own personal staff.
-He said, "British, Arabs, Jews, Greeks, Armenians; senior officers, police, my orderly, my chauffeur, messengers, guards, men and women—young and old—they were my friends."
+Chief Secretary for the Government of Palestine, Sir John Shaw, noted that the majority of the dead had been members of his own personal staff: "British, Arabs, Jews, Greeks, Armenians; senior officers, police, my orderly, my chauffeur, messengers, guards, men and women—young and old—they were my friends."

 British Prime Minister Clement Attlee commented in the House of Commons:

 Hon.
 Members will have learned with horror of the brutal and murderous crime committed yesterday in Jerusalem.
 Of all the outrages which have occurred in Palestine, and they have been many and horrible in the last few months, this is the worst.
 By this insane act of terrorism 93 innocent people have been killed or are missing in the ruins.
 The latest figures of casualties are 41 dead, 52 missing and 53 injured.
 I have no further information at present beyond what is contained in the following official report received from Jerusalem:

 It appears that after exploding a small bomb in the street, presumably as a diversionary measure—this did virtually no damage—a lorry drove up to the tradesmen's entrance of the King David Hotel and the occupants, after holding up the staff at pistol point, entered the kitchen premises carrying a number of milk cans.
 At some stage of the proceedings, they shot and seriously wounded a British soldier who attempted to interfere with them.
 All available information so far is to the effect that they were Jews.
 Somewhere in the basement of the hotel they planted bombs which went off shortly afterwards.
 They appear to have made good their escape.